Summer Camp for Educators!

 to grow their teaching toolbox!

-Our mission is to help teachers be better educators and engage students in achieving academic success by implementing curriculum based around the Iditarod.
+Our mission is to help teachers be better educators and engage students in achieving academic success by implementing curriculum and activities based around the Iditarod.
 The outcome of attending our summer camp is a stronger and highly qualified instructional team that will provide students graduating from high school a path to further their education with better preparation entering the fields of science, math, engineering, & technology as true world problem solvers, critical thinkers and resourceful citizens.
 Iditarod based lessons and activities add rigor to your lessons and are highly engaging!
 Join us at summer camp!
 You’ll be glad you did!

 Sessions at camp not only build a knowledge base about Iditarod and Alaska but challenge educators to use best practices of education and improve curriculum writing skills to directly impact student success through Iditarod based experiential learning opportunities.

 - Iditarod based learning is aligned to educational standards and best practices.
 (Common Core or state/national standards and 21st Century Learning)

 - Iditarod based learning lessons are developed by teachers for teachers and designed to impact academic success for learners of all ages.
 What we do is driven by the needs of the teachers and students.

 A Testimonial about Summer Camp and Iditarod as a Classroom Tool – Kari Hanson, Wisconsin, 2015 Summer Camp Attendee

 Whether it’s the universal love of animals, the lure of a great adventure story, or learning about a culture so different from their own, the Iditarod is a topic of study that has always appealed to my students.
 I’ve utilized the race as a teaching tool in my classroom for 17 years and each year I’m amazed at the level of enthusiasm the race inspires in my students who will likely not travel beyond our county (where the poverty rate exceeds 15 percent) or our state.